 Each congregation participating in the campaign will make its own determination of how to allocate dollars raised between the three funds (but the recommended sharing will be 80% to the congregation’s new initiatives fund, 10% to the conference’s new initiatives fund, and 10% to the Native American ministry fund).
 The congregation will set its own goal for the campaign.
 Some may choose to combine the campaign with education on planned giving.
 Churches running a capital campaign may also find the Forward Campaign framework helpful.

 Please contact Andrew Warner if you would be interested in organizing a Forward Campaign in your own congregation.
-Email email@example.com or call 414-758-6233.
+Contact Andrew Warner via email or at 414-758-6233.